2026 · OSINT / DFIR

 Overview

-A local-only investigation pipeline built in five days to help a friend being stalked: it organizes open-source intelligence to evidence standards — provenance manifests on every finding, fail-closed network defaults, and an attribution scoring model — and produces a report a detective can act on.
-140 commits; ~22,000 lines, 44% of it tests.
+A local-only investigation pipeline built in five days to help a friend being stalked.
+It organizes open-source intelligence to evidence standards: provenance manifests on every finding, fail-closed network defaults, attribution scoring with negative controls.
+The output is a report a detective can act on.
+140 commits, ~22,000 lines, 44% of it tests.

 Evidence pipeline